Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Experimental Results

 Notably, the performance of \textbf{Neural-PS-PRM-frustum} and \textbf{Neural-PS-PRM-line} remains comparable to that of \textbf{PS-PRM-frustum} and \textbf{PS-PRM-line}.
 Specifically, \textbf{Neural-PS-PRM-frustum} and \textbf{Neural-PS-PRM-line} are approximately ten times faster than the version without the neural surrogate model, while maintaining comparable performance, achieving detection rates within 1\% and confidence scores within 0.01 of the original.
 Interestingly, the resulting path lengths are also slightly shorter.
 This suggests that access to ground-truth perception scores may not be essential, and that a well-trained surrogate model can provide sufficiently accurate estimates to achieve a comparable or even better balance between perception quality and motion efficiency.

-\cref{fig:simulation_home} illustrates an example of robot trajectories and corresponding camera view images for three different methods: \textbf{post}, \textbf{Manifold-frustum}, and \textbf{PRM-perception}.
+\cref{fig:simulation_home} illustrates an example of robot trajectories and corresponding camera view images for three different methods: \textbf{Post}, \textbf{Manifold-frustum}, and \textbf{PS-PRM-line}.
 Both the robot paths and camera snapshots are sampled uniformly along the full trajectory.
 The figure demonstrates that the method which directly integrates perception scores, \textbf{PS-PRM-line}, achieves significantly better object detection and tracking performance compared to the baseline methods.
 Notably, it selects a trajectory that stays slightly farther from the monitored object, resulting in a better viewing angle at the cost of a slightly longer path.
+We notice that the confidence score is sometimes higher when detecting the back of the screen than the front.
+This occurs because the back of the monitor is dark and high-contrast relative to the background, whereas the front is lighter and contains glossy or reflective regions.
+These properties can make the back side easier for the detector to localize, leading to a higher confidence score.
+In general, detection confidence produced by a perception model can vary due to multiple factors, including the distribution of training data, color and texture contrast, lighting conditions, surface reflectance, and viewpoint-dependent features.
+As the learned perception score is trained across a wide range of environments, viewpoints, and object configurations, these artifacts are mitigated and smoothed.

 These results demonstrate that integrating perception scores into motion planning, especially through a neural surrogate model, enables efficient planning while maintaining high perception quality.
 This provides a scalable and effective solution for real-time perception-aware robot motion.